Regulation 85 FAQs

 What is nitrogen mineralization?

 The process that converts nitrogen into forms that are available to plants.
-Microbes decompose organic N from manure, organic matter and crop residues into ammonium (NH4+).
+Microbes decompose organic nitrogen from manure, organic matter and crop residues into ammonium (NH4+).
 Rates of mineralization vary with soil temperature, moisture, and soil aeration.

 What sources provide nitrogen to the soil?